uclibs/scholar_use_cases/metadata/metadata.md

 `So that:` I can reuse my metadata from other subject specific discipline repositories like DRYAD without having to manually re-enter it

 `Done looks like:` an import button and menu that allows me to select another repository to import my record from, like DRYAD

+## Submission 12 - MODS:
+`As a:`  metadata specialist

+`I want:` to transfer records from MARC to MODS

+`So that:`  I can use the metadata in library catalog records for digital objects in the digital repository

+`Done looks like:`  an import button and menu that allows me to choose the schema I want to import my metadata in; a metadata map that I can look at that shows me how my metadata was mapped

+## Submission 13 - MODS:
+`As an:`  archivist

+`I want:` to export preservation metadata in MODS

+`So that:` descriptive metadata in MODS format can be combined with Premis and included with digital objects for long-term preservation

+`Done looks like:` an export button and menu that allows me to export MODS to an external system

+## Submission 14 - Import/Export
+`As a:`  metadata specialist

+`I want:` to import metadata records into the repository using a specific metadata schema such as Dublin Core, EAD, MODS, or VRA Core

+`So that:`  I can do my cataloging in other platforms and import it into the repository without having to crosswalk or map the metadata

+`Done looks like:` an import button and menu that allows me to choose the schema I want to import my metadata in; a metadata map that I can look at that shows me how my metadata was mapped

+## Submission 15 - Import/Export
+`As a:`  metadata specialist

+`I want:`  to export my metadata records from the repository in a specific metadata schema such as Dublin Core, EAD, MODS, or VRA Core

+`So that:`  I can use the metadata in other platforms and systems that use those schemas

+`Done looks like:` an export button and menu that allows me to choose the format I want to export my metadata in; a metadata map that I can look at that shows me how my metadata was mapped

+## Submission 16 - Import/Export
+`As an:` archivist

+`I want:` to import descriptive metadata relating to digital archival collections from EAD Finding Aids

+`So that:`  I can use descriptive information created in EAD finding aids to describe objects in the digital repository

+`Done looks like:` an import button and menu that allows me to import EAD and transform to MODS

+## Submission 17 - Linked Data
+`As a:`  metadata specialist

+`I want:` to use URIs in some fields of my record instead of text strings

+`So that:` the metadata in my record is linked to authority records

+`Done looks like:` I can paste URIs into any field on the metadata input form and the links will display in the user view of the bib record.
+The help section has lists of where I can find URIs.